itzikBraun/TutorialView/README.md

 ![alt tag](http://raw.github.com/ItzikBraun/TutorialView/master/screen_shots/example.gif)

-An Android library project providing `Activity` with explanation about views in your app.
+An Android library project providing `Activity` with an explanation about views in your app.

-The `TutorialActivity` can be used as a walk through for the entire screen that is currently visible, Or just for one view on the screen.
+The `TutorialActivity` can be used as a walkthrough for the entire screen that is currently visible, Or just for one view on the screen.

 To get the intent to start the `TutorialActivity` you need to use the `TutorialIntentBuilder`, The builder will help you build the intent to start the activity, You would have to pass a `Tutorial` object to the intent builder.

+If you use any kind of analytics to track your user behavior in your app you can start the `TutorialActivity` for result and so when it returns you can collect the data whether the user skipped the tutorials or watched it fully.
+You can also retrieve the amount of tutorials the user have viewed before skipping the walkthrough using `TutorialActivity.VIEWED_TUTORIALS`.

 ###Usage
 ####Tutorial